brandon2278/Wheel_Of_Fortune/README.md

 ### Leaderboards
 The leaderboards are where you can see the stats for everyone who used the app.
 You can sort the leaderbaord by drifferent stats by clicking on their respective title.
 The user can also search for a specific player in the leaderbaord.

+### User Accounts
+To use the app the user will have to create an account.
+An account has a name, username and a 4 digit passcode field that the user will have to fill out.
+Once a user creates an account they can sign in to the app.

 ### Modifiable Database
-The puzzles in the database can be edited in the program by a user with admin privileges.
+The puzzles in the database can be edited within the app by a user with admin privileges.
 The admin can add or remove puzzle from the database.
 The admin can also see a list of the current puzzles in the database.